janbrrr/dndj/README.md

 Whenever you want to execute the program from the terminal, make sure the virtual environment is active.

+There are two additional dependencies you have to install:
-This project uses the [VLC media player](https://www.videolan.org/vlc/) to play the music, so make sure to have it installed as well.
+- The [VLC media player](https://www.videolan.org/vlc/) is used to play the music, so make sure to have it installed.
+- File types and conversions are handled by [pydub](https://pydub.com/), which requires [FFmpeg](https://ffmpeg.org/) being installed.
+Make sure to add the `/bin` folder to your `PATH` on Windows.

 ## <a name="example"/>Running the Example